ProximalElk6186/is20/README.md

 ### Features
  - Outstasnding detection algorithm (misspelled on purpose for authenticity)
- - Complicated floating-point operations (even though it doesn’t need any)
+ - Complicated floating-point operations
- - Extremely accurate (unless you pass literally anything other than “20”)
+ - Extremely accurate

 ### How it Works